DoD-Platform-One/bigbang/docs/developer/package-integration/supported.md

           branch: "999-your-dev-branch-name"
     ```

-1. After you have tested BigBang integration complete a Package MR and contact the codeowners to create a release tag.
+1. After you have tested Big Bang integration, complete a Package MR and contact the codeowners to create a release tag.
 Package release tags follow the naming convention of {UpstreamChartVersion}-bb.{BigBangVersion} – example 1.2.3-bb.0.

 1. Make sure to change the chart/values.yaml file to point to the new release tag rather than your dev branch (i.e. tag: "1.2.3-bb.0" in place of branch: "999-your-dev-branch-name"). example: